-Policy 2.8 Criteria C states that community commercial clusters should be spaced at least 2 miles apart.
+Criteria C states that community commercial clusters should be spaced at least 2 miles apart.
 The subject property is located 1.4 miles from the commercial development at the intersection of Aurora Road and Wickham Road, which is within the City of Melbourne.
+However, this request would reconcile the existing use on the property.